michi-d/cyl_virtual_reality/README.md

 For use in a new virtual reality, the geometry of the pre-distortion pipeline must correspond to the geometry of the physical setup.
 Geometrical properties of the scene are specified in **core.base**.

-The following picture summarizes the geometrical pre-distortion principles which were used here.
+The following picture summarizes the geometrical properties of the pre-distortion pipeline which is used in the code.

 <img src="https://github.com/michi-d/cyl_virtual_reality/blob/master/doc/virtual_worlds.png" alt="drawing" width="600"/>